-Investments in subsidiaries are stated in the Company's balance sheet at cost less accumulated impairment losses, if any.
+Investments in subsidiaries are stated in the Company's separate financial statements at cost less accumulated impairment losses, if any.

 (ii) Transactions eliminated on consolidation

 Intra-group balances and transactions, and any unrealised income and expenses arising from intra-group transactions, are eliminated in preparing the consolidated financial statements.